 New England Hiking

-New England hiking is an extremely popular outdoor sport.
-The famous northeastern United States offers famous hiking trails like the Appalachian, Long Trail, and the White Mountain National Forest’s Presidential Range hikes attract hundreds of hikers worldwide.
+New England hiking is an extremely popular outdoor sport and healthy vacation activity.
+The famous northeastern United States offers famous hiking trails like the Appalachian Trail, Long Trail, and the White Mountain National Forest’s Presidential Range hikes attract hikers and nature lovers worldwide.
 From the lakes to the mountains to the New England shore there are so many beautiful vistas to enjoy how can a person resist?
 New England hikes, wooded paths and walking trails are available for every level of hiker.
 Share New England hikes and information below.
-To feature your NE Activity, contact us.
+To feature your New England business, contact us.

 Vermont’s Long Trail and Appalachian Trail run through a large portion of the Green Mountain State.
 Different sections of these trails are of various levels of difficulty so make sure to adjust accordingly.
 To add to these wonderful trails is the Green Mountain National Forest which totals 400,000 acres.
 So no matter what your hiking preferences, there are plenty of trails to choose from in Vermont.
 Find more Vermont Hikes from VT LIVING.com.